Corvus: Lifespan and disease

 Some crows may live to the age of 20, and the oldest known American crow in the wild was almost 30 years old.
 The oldest documented captive crow died at age 59.

 The American crow is highly susceptible to the recently introduced North American strain of West Nile virus.
 American crows typically die within one week of acquiring the disease and very few survive exposure.

 Conservation status

-Two species of crow have been listed as endangered by the U.S. Fish and Wildlife Service: the Hawaiian crow and the Mariana crow.
+Two species of crows have been listed as endangered by the U.S. Fish and Wildlife Service – the Hawaiian crow and the Mariana crow.

 The American crow, despite having its population reduced by 45% since 1999 by the West Nile virus, is considered a species of least concern.

 Problems and methods of control

 Intelligence and social structures make most crow species adaptable and opportunistic.
 Crows frequently cause damage to crops and property, strew trash, and transfer disease.
 In densely populated areas around the world, corvids are generally regarded as nuisance animals.
 Crows are protected in the U.S. under the federal Migratory Bird Treaty Act of 1918, but because of their perceived destructive nature, control of the species is allowed in certain areas.
 Because of their intelligence, control is often difficult or expensive.
 Methods for control include hunting, chemical immobilization, harassment and scare tactics, and trapping.
 Before any measure is used to confine, trap, kill, poison, immobilize, or alter the habits of any wild bird species, a person must check local, state, and federal regulations pertaining to such actions.